-Bottle (almost) disappears with the consumption of the fluid that it contains.
+A reuseable bottle (almost) diminishes with the consumption of the fluid it carries.

 :::: Inspiration from Nature//

-A fluid container becomes a liability as soon as the fluid it contains gets consumed.
-This liability has a weight, it occupies space and it adds to the cost of the fluid itself.
-For example, round bottles and soda cans waste enormous space in their cartons.
-A liquid container needs to be designed which wastes space neither inside a carton nor after consumption.
+A bottle becomes a liability as soon as its content is consumed.
+This liability has weight; it occupies space and adds to the cost of the content itself.
+Glass bottles and soda cans, for instance, waste precious space in their cartons.
+A liquid container needs to be designed which wastes no space before or after the consumption of its content.

-Several animals can store food inside their bodies for later use but none of them does it more efficiently than a honeypot ant (Myrmecocystus Mexicanus) in terms of the weight-volume ratio of its container.
-This tiny giant has the ability to buff itself up with honey, then hang itself upside down like a huge jar.
+Several animals can store food inside their bodies for later use but perhaps, none of them does it more efficiently than a honeypot ant in terms of the weight-volume ratio of the container.
+This tiny giant has the ability to buff itself up with honey and then hang itself upside down like a huge jar.
 The nature gadget fluid container is envisioned using this strategy.

-Motion Regitko of MoStudio and Frei Otto experimented with forms of inflatable and tensile function.
-Pneumocell by Thomas Herzig and famous Eden Project (Grimshaw and partners) also sheds light on the subject.
-There are several bottles in the market that tend to break away from conventional vessels, such as Bubi, BlueFit, and Infuriation.
+Motion Regitko of MoStudio and Frei Otto experimented rigorously with the inflatable and tensile structures.
+Pneumocell by Thomas Herzig and the famous Eden Project (Grimshaw and partners) also shed light on increasing performance by reducing material-footprint.
+There are several bottles in the market too that tend to break away from conventional vessels, such as Bubi, BlueFit, and Infuriation.
 Kristof Retezar’s self-filling bottle can extract water from moisture in the atmosphere.
-The design intention of this gadget is to reduce the size of the container when it is not in use.
+But an additional layer of complexity in the design of this nature gadget comes from the diminishing form after consumption.

 A tiny telescopic straw (17) is designed which can extend at both ends (5, 20).
-It is enwrapped tightly in a stretchable film (7) which has controllable stiffness factor (23, 24, 25) against given volume.
-The film takes the form of a bottle when fully filled with liquid and its stiffness is controlled at three different compartments/levels (10, 15, 19).
+It is enwrapped tightly in a stretchable film (7) which has a controllable stiffness factor (23, 24, 25) against a given volume.
+The film takes the form of a bottle when fully filled with the fluid and its stiffness is controlled at three different compartments/levels (10, 15, 19).
 As a result, the bottle is never half full or empty.
-As the fluid gets consumed, the film draws itself back into the solid straw (9, 11).
+As the fluid gets consumed, the film gets drawn back to the straw (9, 11).

 Row1Column1: A closeup of Honeypot Ant